 How To Apply for Advance Parole as a DACA Recipient in 5 Easy Steps

 Applying for Advance Parole is fairly straightforward, but you need to make sure you pay close attention to each step.
 The entire application process takes about six months.
-If you need help we’ve got your back!
-Check out our free screener to get started today.

 Step 1: Identify Your Reason for Travel